 Student Promotions Committee

 The Student Promotions Committee is responsible for all actions related to medical student academic status, including, but not limited to, promotion, graduation, dismissal and extended programs.
 The Student Promotions Committee may also review reports of unprofessional behavior that are referred from the Student Professionalism Committee.
 The Student Promotions Committee reports to the Senior Associate Dean of Education.
 The Committee shall consist of eight members representing both basic science and clinical departments, plus one student member, who will be a fourth-year student selected by the Medical Student Council.
-The Student Promotions Committee shall also submit an annual report to the Faculty Senate.
 The Committee shall have a chairperson who is elected by the committee members.
-Members are appointed by the Dean for staggered three-year terms with reappointment at the oDean’s discretion.
-The Associate Dean for Student Life shall be an ex-officio member.
+Members are appointed by the Senior Associate Dean of Education for staggered three-year terms with reappointment at the Senior Associate Dean’s discretion.
+The Associate Dean for Student Life and the Assistant Deans of Student Affairs shall be ex-officio members.

 Only elected or appointed members, or invited guests, may attend meetings of the Student Promotions Committee.
 However, a student appearing before the Committee may choose to be accompanied by one advocate, who must be a faculty member, a staff member, or a fellow student.
 This advocate is not allowed to speak on behalf of the student at the meeting.
 The student may also request to be represented by the Associate Dean for Student Advocacy who is the only person, in addition to the student, who may speak on behalf of the student.
 As this is not a legal proceeding, attorneys and their representatives may not attend these meetings.